dojo/docs/dijit/form/FilteringSelect.rst

     </select>

-Declarative markup using a dojo.store
+Declarative markup using a dojo/store
 -------------------------------------

 To set the default value for this example, specify the *value* attribute (the hidden text value to be submitted) in the markup.